Computer Vision Syndrome - Digital Eye Strain

 Treatment of computer vision syndrome usually requires a multi-faceted approach to alleviate symptoms and prevent further eye strain.
 Here are some effective treatment methods:

 Children are particularly vulnerable to Computer Vision Syndrome due to their increasing screen time for educational and entertainment purposes.
 The symptoms can be similar to those in adults, but children may not always communicate their discomfort.
-Parents need to monitor their child’s screen habits and watch for signs such as frequent eye rubbing, squinting, or complaints of headaches.
+Parents should monitor their child’s screen habits and watch for signs like frequent eye rubbing, squinting, or headaches.
+Follow these eye care tips to reduce the effects of computer vision syndrome.

 Eye Exercises to Relieve Digital Eye Strain